The next cohort for the Certificate of Translation and Interpreting will begin in Fall 2018. There will not be a Spring 2018 cohort.

 Courses are offered in the spring and fall semesters, two courses per semester, one in the first 8-week session, and one in the last 8-week session.
 All translation courses (first 8-week session) will be entirely online using the Blackboard system.
 All interpreting courses (last 8-week session) will be held on campus, one evening per week.
 The day, time and location of the on-campus classes will be posted in LORA (Loyola Online Student Access).
 The translation and the interpreting introductory courses will be offered in the fall semester only.
 The two courses specific to healthcare translation & interpreting will be offered in the spring semester only, and the two courses specific to legal translation & interpreting will be offered in the fall semester only.
 The final course is a 40-hour internship.
 The internship is considered a course and as such is the same cost and billed in the same way as all other courses.
 Internship information here.

-Applications to Loyola’s Certificate in Translation & Interpreting are currently being accepted for the fall 2017 semester.
+Applications to Loyola’s Certificate in Translation & Interpreting are currently being accepted for the spring 2018 semester.
+Spring courses begin on January 8, 2018.
+Registration for courses opens November 6.
 See the listed requirements and follow the link below to the application.

-Click here to apply for fall 2017 (When you click on this link you will first create an account.
+Click here to apply for Spring 2018 (When you click on this link you will first create an account.
 Once you have done that you will be able to select the Translation & Interpreting program from a drop-down list)

 - A completed and submitted online application